harilecon/call_me_maybe/README.md

 > ...
 Hey, I just met you, and this is crazy
 But here's my number, so

-# call me maybe
+# <p style="color: #FFFF;">call me maybe</p>

-### Description
+## Project Description

-A function call is the code or instruction that tells a computer program or an AI model to run a specific routine, tool, or API.
-In AI, it lets a language model output structured data to trigger external actions rather than just generating text .
+A function call is a mechanism that allows a computer program or an AI model to execute a specific function, tool, or API.
+In the context of AI, function calling enables a language model to generate structured data that can trigger external actions rather than simply producing plain text.

-To perform this project whe have to master constraint decoding to force the LLM to produce JSON valid file.
-For this project whe use Qwen/Qwen3-0.6B
+The goal of this project is to master **constrained decoding** in order to guide a Large Language Model (LLM) and force it to generate valid JSON output for function calls.

+For this project, we use **Qwen/Qwen3-0.6B**, a lightweight language model, as the base model.

-### Instructions
+## Instructions

-## Install LLM SDK
+### Install LLM SDK

 ```shell
 uv sync
 ```
-## Install depandecy
+### Install depandecy
 ```shell
 uv
 ```
-## using Makefile
+### using Makefile
 * install
 ```shell
 make install